Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS

 We then apply the covering theory for Brauer $G$-sets to study the representation theory of $f_{ms}$-BGAs.
 Our first application is to determine the representation type of an $f_{ms}$-BGA.
-There are two ways.
-The first way is using the reduced form $R_E$ of the defining $f_{ms}$-BG $E$.
 For a finite connected $f_{ms}$-BG $E$, we consider the quotient $E/\langle\sigma\rangle$, which is a special kind of Brauer $G$-sets called modified Brauer graphs (abbr. modified BGs), where $\langle\sigma\rangle$ is the group of automorphisms of $E$ generated by the Nakayama automorphism $\sigma$.
-Using $E/\langle\sigma\rangle$ we defined the reduced form $R_E$ of $E$, which is a BG.
-It turns out that the $f_{ms}$-BGA $A_E$ and the BGA $A_{R_E}$ have the same representation type:
+Using $E/\langle\sigma\rangle$ we define the reduced form $R_E$ of $E$, which is a BG.
+So both the $f_{ms}$-BGAs $A_E$ and $A_{R_E}$ are special biserial algebras and their representation types are determined by the numbers of equivalence classes of bands over them respectively.
+Therefore we define lines and bands in a Brauer $G$-set and connect the bands of an $f_{ms}$-BG $E$ with the bands of associated $f_{ms}$-BGA $A_E$.
+By applying the covering theory of Brauer $G$-sets we show that the $f_{ms}$-BGA $A_E$ and the BGA $A_{R_E}$ have the same representation type:

 \begin{Thm} {\rm(see Theorem \ref{rep type of f-BCA and its reduced form})} Let the base field be algebraically closed.
 Let $E$ be a finite connected $f_{ms}$-BG.
 Then $A_E$ is representation-finite (resp. domestic) if and only if $A_{R_E}$ is representation-finite (resp. domestic). \end{Thm}